RAF Mount Pleasant: Falklands War

 RAF Mount Pleasant is the newest permanent airfield in the Royal Air Force.
 The RAF previously had a small airfield at Port Stanley Airport after the end of the hostilities in 1982.
 During the Falklands War when the islands were occupied by Argentine military forces, British aircraft were sent to disable the runway with RAF Strike Command Vulcan bombers (Operation Black Buck) and Royal Navy Sea Harriers.
 The first two Black Buck missions were flown under tactics to make it reasonably probable at least one of twenty-one 1,000-pound bombs dropped would hit the target.
 On the first mission one 1000 lb bomb hit the edge of the runway.
 The damage was easily repaired by Argentine engineers.
 C-130 Hercules transport aircraft were able to bring in supplies and take out casualties until the end of the conflict using one side of the runway.
 Pucará, Fokkers and Aermacchi AM-339 fast-jet fighters also operated from the runway from the first until the last day of the campaign.
 The second Black Buck mission failed to hit the runway.
-No Argentine aircraft were moved north to defend Buenos Aires.
+Argentine aircraft were moved north to the mainland to defend Buenos Aires.
 At the end of hostilities, the runway was fully repaired by British military engineers.